intel/QAT_Engine/docs/config_options.md

     `/usr/local/ssl` then you would use the following setting:
     --with-openssl_install_dir=/usr/local/ssl

-    If your system already includes OpenSSL 1.1.1 library and devel package this option is not required.
+    If using the system OpenSSL, this option is not required.
-    In this case qatengine.so is installed in the system enginesdir (eg: /usr/lib64/engine-1.1).
+    In this case qatengine.so is installed in the system engines directory (e.g., `/usr/lib64/engines-3` for OpenSSL 3.x).

 ```
 ### qat_sw options